mooreds/docs-1/references/connectors/stripe-documentation.md

 ## payment_intent_confirm

 Confirm that your customer intends to pay with current or providedsource.
-Upon confirmation, the PaymentIntent will attempt to initiatea payment.If the selected source requires additional authentication steps, thePaymentIntent will transition to the requires_source_action status andsuggest additional actions via next_source_action.
+Upon confirmation, the PaymentIntent will attempt to initiatea payment.
+If the selected source requires additional authentication steps, thePaymentIntent will transition to the requires_source_action status andsuggest additional actions via next_source_action.
 If payment fails,the PaymentIntent will transition to the requires_source status.
-Ifpayment succeeds, the PaymentIntent will transition to the succeededstatus (or requires_capture, if capture_method is set to manual).When using a publishable key, theclient_secret must be providedto confirm the PaymentIntent.
+Ifpayment succeeds, the PaymentIntent will transition to the succeededstatus (or requires_capture, if capture_method is set to manual).
+When using a publishable key, theclient_secret must be providedto confirm the PaymentIntent.

 <details><summary>Parameters</summary>